 As a little side note, the pump in it’s original blue state can be seen in the climax of the first Bridget Jones’s Diary movie, where Renee Zellweger’s Bridget enjoys her first kiss with Colin Firth’s Mark Darcy after he buys her a new diary from the Royal Exchange.

 - The Cornhill pump is located on the north side of Cornhill, outside Gucci (9 Change Alley), City of London EC3V.
-Nearest tube: Bank.
+Nearest station: Bank.

-For a Metro Girl post on London police telephone posts, read What’s that small Tardis-looking thing?
-Story behind London’s police telephone posts.
+For a Metro Girl post on London police telephone posts, click here.

 Or for other Metro Girl’s history posts, click here.